studiokicobi/wednesday-the-raven/chapters/chapter-05.md

 I’ll look for you here, thought Ella, question the sparrows, and the chickadees, and the screaming jay.
 I’ll talk to the starlings, and the ducks, and even the pigeons if I have to.

-No, she thought--maybe not the pigeons.
+No, she thought—maybe not the pigeons.

 Ella never had much luck talking to pigeons.